ashishpatel26/algorithms/README.md

 15. **Breadth-First Search**: (search algorithm) using a breadth search it is possible to look for path and vertex in a graph.
 It is used to find the shortest path between two nodes. [[link]](./breadth-first-search)

+16. **Digraph**: (data structure) a directed graph or digraph has directed edges.
+The depth-first and breadth-first algorithms still work.
+However finding strong connected components requires a slightly more complex algorithm. [[link]](./digraph)

 Official requirements (of different companies) for passing coding interview: